Blue Cat Audio - Software Made by Musicians for Musicians

 RMS Boost

 3dB offset for the RMS value.
-It allows the peak and RMS levels of a pure sine wave to be equal.
-Used for K-System scales.
+It allows the peak and RMS levels of a pure sine wave to be equal as recommened for audio applications.

 Peak Hold Meter